michal-h21/make4ht/README.md

 # Introduction

-`make4ht` is a simple build system for \TeX4ht, \TeX\ to XML converter.
+`make4ht` is a build system for \TeX4ht, \TeX\ to XML converter.
 It provides a command line tool that drive the conversion process.
 It also provides a library which can be used to create customized conversion tools.
 An example of such conversion tool is [tex4ebook](https://github.com/michal-h21/tex4ebook), tool for conversion from \TeX\ to